Top 5 This Week

 Best Places to Live in Kansas 2026: City-by-City Guide

-Kansas‘s residential landscape divides into distinct regions with different economic and cultural characters: the Kansas City suburbs in the northeast offer metropolitan access and suburban quality at prices below the Missouri side; Wichita provides complete metropolitan amenities at dramatically affordable costs; Lawrence delivers college-town dynamism and cultural sophistication in a small-city package; and the state’s smaller cities and towns offer rural community character for households who prioritize space and simplicity over urban amenity access.
-The key is matching community type to lifestyle priorities.
+Kansas‘s residential landscape divides into distinct regions with different economic and cultural characters: the Kansas City suburbs in the northeast offer metropolitan access and suburban quality at prices below the Missouri side; Wichita provides complete metropolitan amenities at dramatically affordable costs; Lawrence delivers college-town dynamism and cultural sophistication in a small-city package; and the state’s smaller cities and towns offer rural character for households who prioritize space and simplicity over urban amenity access.
+The key is matching the type of place to your lifestyle priorities.

 1. Overland Park — Kansas City’s Premier Suburb

 The Corbin Park and Town Center areas in Overland Park provide the kind of mixed-use commercial development — walkable retail streets, restaurants, and entertainment venues in a suburban setting — that addresses one of the traditional weaknesses of American suburbia.
 The city’s extensive trail network (100+ miles) connects neighborhoods with parks and commercial areas without requiring car trips.
-Home prices in Overland Park run $280,000–$420,000, with premium properties near the best school attendance areas approaching $500,000 — high by Kansas standards but exceptional value compared to comparable suburbs in major Midwestern metros.
+Home prices in Overland Park run $380,000–$550,000, with a citywide median around $480,000 as of 2026 and premium properties in the southern neighborhoods near the best school attendance areas exceeding $585,000 — high by Kansas standards but still strong value compared to comparable suburbs in major Midwestern metros.

-Overland Park’s Mainstreet district — Kansas City’s most successful Kansas suburb, consistently ranked among the best places to live in the Midwest
+The Overland Park Convention Center — a landmark of Kansas City’s most successful Kansas suburb, consistently ranked among the best places to live in the Midwest

 2. Lawrence — The University Town

-Lawrence, 40 miles west of Kansas City on I-70, is one of the most culturally distinct small cities in the Plains states — a college town of 96,000 built around the University of Kansas (KU), where the Massachusetts Street pedestrian-oriented commercial district, an active music scene (Lawrence has produced a disproportionate number of nationally touring bands relative to its size), outstanding independent restaurants and breweries, and a liberal community culture that provides a distinct contrast to the more conservative character of most Kansas communities creates an urban environment that feels more like a small Pacific Northwest city than a Midwest plains town.
+Lawrence, 40 miles west of Kansas City on I-70, is one of the most culturally distinct small cities in the Plains states — a college town of about 97,000 built around the University of Kansas (KU), where the Massachusetts Street pedestrian-oriented commercial district, an active music scene (Lawrence has produced a disproportionate number of nationally touring bands relative to its size), outstanding independent restaurants and breweries, and a college-town culture that feels distinct from the more traditional, rural character of most of the state combine to create an urban environment that feels more like a small Pacific Northwest city than a Midwest plains town.

-The Free State Brewing Company, founded in 1989 as one of the first craft breweries in Kansas after Prohibition, anchors a craft beer culture that has spread to multiple breweries in the Lawrence area.
-The Spencer Museum of Art at KU houses a 45,000-object collection of global art ranging from East Asian ceramics to contemporary American work.
+The Free State Brewing Company, founded in 1989 as Kansas’s first legal brewery since Prohibition, anchors a craft beer culture that has spread to multiple breweries in the Lawrence area.
+The Spencer Museum of Art at KU houses a collection of more than 48,000 objects of global art ranging from East Asian ceramics to contemporary American work.
 The KU Natural History Museum, with its famous Panorama diorama of North American wildlife habitats, is one of the finest natural history collections in the region.
 Massachusetts Street’s independent bookstores, galleries, and restaurants provide street-level vitality that distinguishes Lawrence from most small Plains cities.

 University of Kansas Fraser Hall Lawrence campus historic limestone building